04 – youthful folly

 59 – dispersion

-• A user asks the I Ching regarding her corporate constellation which had fitted her well for a long time.
-Recently, however, she had the feeling that it was time for a change as she wants to concentrate on a different target group in the future.
+A user asks the I Ching about her business constellation which has served her well for a long time.
+Recently, however, she felt that it was time for a change as she wanted to focus on a different target group in the future.
 The I Ching answers with hexagram 59 – dispersion.
 The title, dispersion, confuses her: does it mean that she should liquidate her old business and then to start all over again in a new constellation?

 Weiterlesen: 59 – dispersion